Our Board & Governance

 Meghal is passionate about helping small organisations prosper and has helped many small organisations grow through his consulting firm Maidus.
 He joined BCD as CEO from December 2017 and then joined the Board in September 2018.
 He is committed to serving the people who serve the community.
 Meghal currently works as a senior manager with Commonwealth Bank of Australia and has also worked at Pricewaterhouse Coopers.
 He is a Chartered Accountant and has a Bachelor of Commerce Honours in Finance from the University of Auckland.

-Treasurer & Chair of the Finance Committee
+Treasurer and Chair of the Finance Committee,

 Paul has over 20 years senior management experience with global companies including Dow Jones, Vodafone and Noble Systems, during which time he developed a passion for innovation and customer experience and has since founded calltime where he is the CEO. calltime’s mission is to help small-to-mid-sized companies maximise their telecommunications through cloud-based solutions without the headache of dealing with the large telco’s.
 Paul maintains an active interest in all things IT, with a particular interest in transformation & disruption and continues to look for way’s technology can enhance the way we live Paul works extensively with other NFPs so understands the industry and where BCD improve its services to customers and community.

-Board Member & Chair of the Clinical Governance Committee
+Chair of the Clinical Governance Committee,

 Jeramy Nusco has been working as a Behaviour Practitioner for over7 years.
 First working in a large not-for-profit where he conducted training in positive behaviour support and restricted practices, whilst also facilitating their restricted practices panel.
 During this time Jeramy was also teaching disability, mental health and community services at 5 tertiary institutions.
 Today, Jeramy is working as a practitioner, counsellor and teacher and is currently completing further tertiary qualifications.
 Jeramy has had the opportunity to present at various conferences relating to restricted practices, contributed to the 2015 Senate Enquiry into Institutionalised Abuse, has delivered training to over 3000 people and ran a range of programs including the 2016 Grief and Loss Symposium & 2017 Restricted Practices Symposium.

-Board Member & member of Governance & Risk Committee
+Member of Governance and Risk Committee,

 Shane joined the BCD Board in October 2018.
 She is a highly accomplished People and Culture executive with proven expertise in organisational cultural development, human resources strategy, communication, mediation, leadership development and strategic talent acquisition and development management.
 Shane has a wealth of experience leading and coaching teams of people and culture professionals across a broad range of industry sectors such as infrastructure, mining, banking and finance with organisations that vary in size from sole operators to ASX listed companies with exposure and operations locally, internationally and globally.
 Shane has contributed greatly to BCD already as part of the Risk & Governance Committee.